Nebula0999/alx-project-nexus/README.md

 ## alx-project-nexus

-# The goal of this project is to showcase the skills gained during the prodev backend program and applying it in solvingreal world probems.
+# The goal of this project is to showcase the skills gained during the prodev backend program and applying it in solving real world probems.

 ## KeY Technologies covered
 - Python